MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 Workspaces are automatically loaded when launching from the recent targets list, or can be manually loaded in the file menu.

-In addition to the target connection information, the following settings are storred in the workspaces file.
+In addition to the target connection information, the following settings are stored in the workspaces file.

 #### General Settings